athiththan11/JMeter-Grafana-Dashboard/README.md

 ### JMeter

-Next, configure the JMeter to send the performance metrices to the InfluxDB while performing a load test in your environment.
+Next, configure the JMeter to send the performance metrics to the InfluxDB while performing a load test in your environment.
 This repo contains a simple sample JMeter script [attached](JMeter%20Script/grafana-mock-test.jmx).

 Perform the following to configure InfluxDB Backend Listener in JMeter